atsevan/sms2telegram/README.md

 # SMS to Telegram

-This project polls an sms-gammu-gateway endoint and sends a Telegram message for each new SMS received.
+This project checks an [SMS Gammu Gateway](https://github.com/pajikos/sms-gammu-gateway) endpoint and sends a Telegram message for each new SMS it receives.
+It doesn’t store SMSs, doesn't rely on a relational database (RDBMS), and has a minimal list of dependencies.

 ## Prerequisites